HarcourtsAcademy/grav-ha-user/pages/02.courses/05.commercial/commercial-sales.md

 ---

-The Commercial, Industrial and Retail programme is made up of a series of workshops and resources unmatched in the commercial arena.
+The Commercial, Industrial and Retail program is made up of a series of workshops and resources unmatched in the commercial arena.

 ===